umanghome/fuzzysort/README.md

 1. `search` - The core function you will use for searching.
 1. `createCache` - For better performance, you should pass a cache to `search`.
 This function creates the necessary cache.
+1. `clearCache` - Clears the cache returned by `createCache`.
+Should be called when you're done searching.
 1. `algorithmWithTypo` - You will need to pass an algorithm to `search`.
 This algorithm allows a mismatch of one character.
 1. `algorithmWithoutTypo` - You will need to pass an algorithm to `search`.
 This algorithm does not allow a mismatch.